thisconnect/port/README.md

 ### Event: connect

-Fires when Station connects to Pd on the write port.
+Fires when Port connects to Pd on the write port.

 ```js
 pd.on('connect', function(socket){ });